Insights

 What is vendor management in property management, and why does it function as a risk control system?

-Vendor management in property management is the system used to control third-party vendors across the full lifecycle, including onboarding, compliance validation, monitoring, and performance oversight.
+Vendor management in property management is the system used to control third-party vendors across the full lifecycle: onboarding, compliance validation, monitoring, and performance oversight.
+At scale, it functions as a risk-control system, preventing non-compliant vendors from introducing financial, legal, and operational exposure into the portfolio.
+It determines how risk enters and persists across properties.

 What is the difference between vendor compliance and vendor management?